August 16, 2024

 • Scalability and Performance

 Handling large volumes of data poses a significant challenge, as traditional ETL systems may struggle to maintain performance under increased load.
-Scalable ETL solutions are essential to efficiently manage and process growing datasets without compromising speed or accuracy.
+Scalable ETL pipeline solutions are essential to efficiently manage and process growing datasets without compromising speed or accuracy.

 • Complexity in Handling Diverse Data Sources